hashicorp/consul/website/source/docs/agent/checks.html.markdown

 Both types of definitions must include a `name`, and may optionally provide an `id` and `notes` field.
 The `id` is set to the `name` if not provided.
-It is required that all checks have a unique ID, so if names might conflict, then unique ID's should be provided.
+It is required that all checks have a unique ID per node, so if names might conflict then unique ID's should be provided.

 The `notes` field is opaque to Consul, but may be used for human readable descriptions.
 The field is set to any output that a script